 - Placement Tutor

-Emilene welcomes applications for doctoral studies related to design for healthy ageing, inclusive design, design for inclusive healthcare services and interfaces.
+Emilene welcomes applications for doctoral studies related to design for healthy ageing, inclusive design, design for inclusive digital services and inclusive interactions.
 Current PhD supervisions include:

 Completed PhD supervisions include: